Steady-State Entanglement Generation via Casimir-Polder Interactions: Results

-The condition $\Gamma = \Gamma_{12}$ that yields the entangled steady-state signifies a balance between the emitters' spontaneous emission rate ($\Gamma = \Gamma_{11} = \Gamma_{22}$) and the surface-mediated dipole-dipole dissipative interaction ($\Gamma_{12}$).
-Specifically, initiating the system with one emitter in the excited state allows for the potential delocalization of a photon between the two emitters.
-To elaborate further, we introduce the relative decay $D(\mathbf{r}_1,\mathbf{r}_2) = \Gamma - \Gamma_{12}$, which is intricately dependent on the spatial arrangement of two emitters, their dipole orientation, and the properties of the surface.
+The condition $\Gamma = \Gamma_{12}$ that yields the entangled steady-state signifies a balance between the emitters' spontaneous emission rate ($\Gamma = \Gamma_{11} = \Gamma_{22}$) and the surface-mediated dipole-dipole dissipative interaction ($\Gamma_{12}$), as was also analyzed in \cite{ScheelMain}.
+We introduce the relative decay $D(\mathbf{r}_1,\mathbf{r}_2) = \Gamma - \Gamma_{12}$, which is intricately dependent on the spatial arrangement of two emitters, their dipole orientation, and the properties of the surface.
+Initiating the system with one emitter in the excited state allows for the potential delocalization of a photon between the two emitters.

 The steady-state entanglement condition thus corresponds to $D(\mathbf{r}_1,\mathbf{r}_2)$ approaching 0.
+Accordingly, the concurrence of the atomic system decreases as the relative decay increases (see Fig. C3 in \ref{App.C}).
 We analyze two distinct dipole configurations, namely $zz$ and $xx$ (where atomic dipoles are perpendicular ($\theta=\pi/2$) and parallel ($\theta=0$) to the surface, respectively (see Fig.~\ref{fig:Model})), and investigate the behavior of $D(\mathbf{r}_1,\mathbf{r}_2)$ as a function of the emitters' position.